-- Hearing aid supplier; •

-- Licensed clinical social worker; •

-- Licensed midwife: •

-- Licensed professional clinical counselor (LPCC); •

-- Licensed vocational nurse; •

-- Marriage and family therapist; •

-- Massage therapist; •

-- Naturopath; •

-- Nurse anesthetist (CRNA); •

-- Nurse practitioner; •

-- Occupational therapist; •

-- Optician; •

-- Optometrist; •

-- Pharmacist; •

-- Physical therapist; •

-- Physician;

-- Physician assistant; •

-- Podiatrist; •

-- Psychiatric/mental health registered nurse; •

-- Psychologist; •

-- Registered dietician; •

-- Registered nurse;

-- Registered respiratory therapist; •

-- Speech and language pathologist. •

-- A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
-Hemophilia Home A Participating home infusion agency may not be a Infusion Provider Participating Hemophilia Infusion Provider if it does not have an agreement with Blue Shield to furnish blood factor replacement products and services.
-An individual who has successfully completed a stateapproved training program, is employed by a home health Home Health Aide agency or Hospice program, and provides personal care services in the home.
-An entity that meets one of the following criteria: A licensed and accredited facility primarily Hospital engaged in providing medical, diagnostic, surgical,
+Massage therapist; Naturopath; Nurse anesthetist (CRNA); Nurse practitioner; Occupational therapist; Optician; Optometrist; Pharmacist; Physical therapist; Physician; Physician assistant; Podiatrist; Psychiatric/mental health registered nurse; Psychologist; Psychology trainee or person supervised as required by law; Qualified autism service provider or qualified autism service professional certified by a national entity; Registered dietician; Registered nurse; Registered respiratory therapist; Speech and language pathologist.
+Hemophilia Home Infusion Provider A provider that furnishes blood factor replacement products and services for in-home treatment of blood disorders such as hemophilia.
+A Participating home infusion agency may not be a Participating Hemophilia Infusion Provider if it does not have an agreement with Blue Shield to furnish blood factor replacement products and services.
+Home Health Aide An individual who has successfully completed a state- approved training program, is employed by a home health agency or Hospice program, and provides personal care services in the home.
+Hospital An entity that meets one of the following criteria: A licensed and accredited facility primarily engaged in providing medical, diagnostic, surgical, or psychiatric services for the care and treatment of sick and injured persons on an inpatient basis, under the supervision of an organized medical staff, and that provides 24-hour a day nursing service by registered nurses; A psychiatric health care facility as defined in Section 1250.2 of the California Health and Safety Code.